VolantisDev/Launchpad/README.md

 # LauncherGen

-Create beautifully-simple .exe launchers files for almost any game that make it compatible with Steam.
+Create beautifully-simple .exe launchers for almost any game to make it work well with Steam.

 ## Introduction